-The cave system of Tranquil Wash was filled with injured and broken soldiers.
-With the naga building up for their counterattack, I couldn’t help but feel hopeless.
+The cave system where we had taken refuge was filled with injured and broken soldiers.
+With the enemy building up for their counterattack, I couldn’t help but feel hopeless.
 While Captain Taylor touted the balloon rescue system as the solution, we both knew he was keeping a calm face in the face of near certain death.

 Unless I could hold the line.